Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/92-Changelog.md

 * Special and only rarely required properties are hidden by default and can be displayed and hidden using a button (expert settings).
 * Added menu item for toggling full screen display.
 * Added auto save functionality.
+* Added new property view (experimental) in addition to the traditional one.
 * Relationships visualise whether they are unidirectional or bidirectional.
 * When creating relationships the source and target descriptions are automatically preset to the appropriate singular or plural names of corresponding entities.
 * Documentation is now based on Markdown.